Below is some advice about what you can do to protect yourself from coronavirus and to support your community to stay well.

 To avoid the spread of coronavirus you must:

-- Stay at least 2 metres away from anyone you do not live with or anyone not in your support bubble.
+- Stay at least 2 metres away (or 1 metre with a face covering or other precautions) from anyone you do not live with or anyone not in your support bubble.
 A support bubble is 1 other household you’re allowed to meet with if you live alone or are a single parent.